kcenon/messaging_system/docs/guides/FAQ.md

 ### Q: What is messaging_system?

-A: messaging_system is a production-ready messaging infrastructure providing pub/sub, request/reply, event streaming, and message pipeline patterns.
+A: messaging_system is a messaging infrastructure providing pub/sub, request/reply, event streaming, and message pipeline patterns.

 ### Q: What C++ standard is required?